smakosh/next-portfolio-dev/README.md

 - Formium
 - Google recaptcha
 - VSCode
-- And these useful of JavaScript libraries & Gatsby plugins [package.json](package.json)
+- And these useful of JavaScript libraries [package.json](package.json)

 ## License